Learning a quantum channel from its steady-state: Introduction

 In some respect, at least in the case of local Hamiltonians, the method relies on the non-commutativity of the local Hamiltonian terms, and is therefore a `purely quantum' method, with no classical equivalent.
 It gives a surprisingly simple and efficient method for learning the generators of the local dynamics, and can also be used to test how well a particular model of the Hamiltonian or Lindbladian agrees with the empirical measurements.
 All this is done \emph{without having to classically calculate local expectation values}, which is crucial for the scalablity of the approach.

-The simplicity and efficiency of the methods developed in \cRefs{ref:Bairey2019, ref:Bairey2020} raises the question of whether and how they can be applied to discrete quantum channels, in particular those that describe, or engineered on quantum computers.
-Is it possible to find constraints on local expectation values in these states that can be used to efficiently learn the underlying quantum channel?
+The simplicity and efficiency of the methods developed in \cRefs{ref:Bairey2019, ref:Bairey2020} raises the question of whether and how they can be applied to discrete quantum channels, particularly those describing (or engineered on) quantum computers.
+Specifically, we consider an engineered dissipative quantum channel, realized on a quantum computer.
+It consists of a series of known quantum gates that we apply, together with an unavoidable (and unknown) noise channel.
+Can we learn the unknown noise parameters solely by measuring local expectation values on its steady state?
+Can we do all that without classically simulating the system?

-A quantum computer has several key distinctions from local Hamiltonians and Lindbladians.
-The latter evolve \emph{continuously}, whereas, at least in the abstract level, a quantum computer evolves in a \emph{discrete}, gate-based fashion.
-In addition, steady states of a unitary circuit are convex combination of its eigenstates, and it is not clear how to prepare them efficiently.
-Moreover, the presence of noise changes this picture significantly by breaking unitarity and the purity of the underlying quantum states.
+To generalize the aforementioned techniques to the domain of quantum computers, several points have to be addressed.
+At the abstract level, the evolution of local Hamiltonians and Lindbladians is \emph{continuous}, while quantum computers evolve \emph{discretely} through gate-based operations.
+Furthermore, the introduction of noise disrupts locality, as the noise channel can act simultaniously on all qubits.

-In this work we propose a method that overcomes these obstacles and generalizes the approach of \cRefs{ref:Bairey2019, ref:Bairey2020} to discrete channels that describe gate-based quantum computers.
-Our main idea is to engineer a dissipative channel that can be implemented on a quantum computer using non-unitary mid-circuit measurement operations, such as the $\RESET$ gates available on the IBMQ machines.
-By iteratively applying this channel, we rapidly reach a fixed point, on which we can measure local expectation values.
-These expectation values satisfy an extensive set of local linear constraints among themselves, which can be efficiently verified \emph{without having to classically estimate these expectation values}.
-Therefore, these constraints can be used to learn the underlying channel that describes the quantum computer by examining only its fixed point represented by a single quantum state.
+In this work we propose a method that generalizes the approach of \cRefs{ref:Bairey2019, ref:Bairey2020} to discrete channels that describe gate-based quantum computers.
+Our main idea is to engineer a dissipative channel that can be implemented on a quantum computer using non-unitary operations, such as the $\RESET$ gates, available on current day machines.
+These non-unitary operations lead to a dynamic that is described by a \emph{non-unital} channel, i.e., channels $\mcE(\cdot)$ for which $\mcE(\Id)\neq\Id$.
+By definition, the steady state of these channels is different from the maximally mixed state, and may therefore contain fingerprints of the underlying dynamic.
+By iteratively applying this channel, we converge to a steady state, on which we measure local expectation values.
+These expectation values satisfy an extensive set of local linear constraints among themselves, which can be efficiently verified.
+Efficiency in this context denotes that our method does not require classical estimation of these expectation values.
+Furthermore, all classical post- and pre-processing procedures exhibit polynomial complexity with respect to the system size.
+Notably, the number of local linear constraints scales linearly with the system size.
+Therefore, these constraints can be used to \emph{efficiently} learn the underlying channel by measuring only a \emph{single} state --- the steady state of the channel.